woohyun212/red-teaming/README.md

 # Learning Diverse Attacks on Large Language Models for Robust Red-teaming and Safety Tuning

-This repository contains code for Red-teaming with GFlowNet, as described in the paper **Note**: We are actively working on testing and cleaning up the code for release.
+This repository contains code for Red-teaming with GFlowNet, as described in the paper.

+**Note**: We are actively working on testing and cleaning up the code for release.
 If you encounter issues before that please let us know!